The human impact of Russia's 'gay propaganda' law - IFEX

-Anyone who doubts that LGBT rights are a free expression issue should speak to Sergei Alekseenko.
+Anyone who doubts that LGBTQI+ rights are a free expression issue should speak to Sergei Alekseenko.

 Russia has been waging a legislative and cultural war on its LGBTQI+ community for at least the last five years.
 In 2013, lawmakers passed what critics often refer to as the 'gay propaganda' law; in doing so, they placed severe restrictions on the free expression rights of LGBTQI+ people and gave a tacit nod of encouragement to those who seek to persecute them.
 The 'gay propaganda' law is actually a handful of amendments to the federal law on the 'Protection of children from information harmful to their health and development' and the Code of Administrative Violations.
 The new law makes the vaguely-worded "propaganda of non-traditional sexual relationships among minors" a criminal offence and provides fines of up to US $155 for individuals and US$31,000 for organisations.
 If, as in Alekseenko's case, this 'propaganda' is carried out online or via media outlets, the fines are much higher.